isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 <img width="550" alt="footnote references in a pdf" src="./assets/link-footnotes.png">

-*Insert a footnote refrence and link it to the footnote text.*
+*Insert a footnote reference and link it to the footnote.*